megakarlach/HL2reUpdate/README.md

 The latest version is based off the slightly old version of 20th anniversary update + official hotfix (Nov 16, 2024).

 BETA version is based on the latest 20th anniversary version (Nov 27, 2024).
+The next BETA 2 version will be based on current available "beta" branch and features change in "Water Hazard, Black Mesa East and Ravenholm" (running on engine dated Jan 27, 2025).

 ## Downloads: